RayBB/openlibrary-docs/1_Everyone/Google-Summer-of-Code.md

 - how many times a librarian approves a submitted web_book
 - how many times a web_book button has been clicked by a patron

+### Qualities

+When selecting fellows, we try to identify individuals who demonstrate:
+* **Initiative**: proactively moving a project forward by doing what one can, even if there are blockers.
+* **Strategy**: choosing issues that are both impactful for the project and also part of some thoughtful greater plan.
+* **Ability to Prioritize**: discerning which elements of an issue are critical to invest time on v. just to get done (or asking if it's not clear), not taking on too much, factoring in how long things will take
+* **Problem Solving**: Figuring out how things work
+* **Communication**: asking as soon as one is blocked or needs help understanding how something works, with the right context and steps one has taken, and taking notes so others can also learn.

 ### For Staff & Mentors

 When evaluating GSoC candidates, we create a table and individually rank proposals on a scale of 1-5.
 We dark out our scores so that other mentors are not influenced by our scores while performing their own independent evaluations.
 When all staff have voted, we tally up the results and discuss the top candidates.